-COVID-19 continued to bring challenges to manage student wellbeing remotely and to deal with the new stressors in our students' lives.
-Teacher-student relationships are now more important and regular check-ins and contact were necessary to monitor students' wellbeing in a cyber world.
-Students' return to school necessitated careful transition.
+A focus on regular attendance has promoted stronger home/school relationships to encourage active school attendance and participation.
+Teacher-student relationships are important and regular check-ins and contact are necessary to monitor students' wellbeing in a cyber world.
 Various programs coexist to support the wellbeing of our students and we work in partnership with a variety of external agencies.